anhpnd12/AB-Testing-Email-Subject-Line-Analysis/README.md

 ## 1.1 Data Description
-* PromoCode: 0 – no code was used, 1- Flash was used, 2 –OneDay was used, 3- Birthday was used (this is a code provided to consumers for their birthday and cannot be combined with any other offers)
+* PromoCode: 0 – no code was used, 1- Flashsale was used, 2 –OneDay was used, 3- Birthday was used (this is a code provided to consumers for their birthday and cannot be combined with any other offers)
 * Sales: amount spent (in $) during the 24-hour period
 * Items: number of items purchased during the 24-hour period
 * Ship: 0- ship to store, 1-ship to home